Poshmark vs. Etsy: Which platform is better for sellers? (2026)

 1. Is Poshmark worth it for new sellers?

 Yes, Poshmark is worth it for new sellers who focus on fashion and accessories.
-The platform offers simple listing tools, prepaid shipping labels, and built-in buyer protection.
-However, the 20% commission fee is steep, and success requires daily sharing and community engagement.
+The platform offers simple listing tools, prepaid shipping labels, and buyer protection.
+However, the 20% commission is high, and sellers need to stay active with sharing so their listings stay visible to buyers.

 2. How much does it cost to sell on Poshmark?

 Poshmark costs nothing to list items, but charges a 20% commission on sales over $15 and a flat $2.95 fee on sales under $15.
-Buyers pay $6.49 for shipping for packages up to 5 pounds.
-Sellers pay extra fees for packages over 5 pounds or if they choose Priority Mail.
+Buyers pay $6.49 for shipping for packages up to 5 lb, an additional $5 for packages between 5.1 and 10 lb, and $10 for packages between 10.1 and 15 lb.
+Poshmark’s labels don’t support shipping for packages over 15 lb.